Homemade Natural Dishwasher Detergent on the Cheap

 Commercials urge you to buy a rinse-aid product for getting that shiny finish, but I’ve been using white vinegar for years.
 So I thought I was pretty frugal in the dishwasher soap category.

 Then the government banned phosphates from dishwashing soap back in 2010.
-They apparently realized that dumping chemicals into our water supply was probably not the best idea.
+They realized that dumping chemicals into our water supply was probably not the best idea.
 This spawned a rash of “miracle products” to get your dishes shiny clean without that cloudy film.
-The trouble is that it’s just throwing more chemicals at a problem that is not that hard to overcome, and at an even greater savings.
+The trouble is that it’s just throwing more chemicals at a problem that is not that hard to overcome, and at even greater savings.

 The solution is homemade dishwasher detergent.
 There are two formulas: team powder and team liquid.
 I’ve always been a powder girl, so I’ll start with that one.

 Powdered Dishwasher Detergent/Scouring Powder

 This recipe came from Jillee Nystul’s website at OneGoodThingByJillee.com.

 1 cup washing soda or baking soda

 1 cup borax (natural disinfectants and mild abrasive)